I really love a good sweet and sour pork! This popular Chinese dish is incredibly delicious and the sauce is perfectly balanced.

 The veggies and pineapple can be chopped up to 3 days ahead.

-Sweet and sour pork pairs well with steamed white rice, my Golden Fried Rice, or Coconut Rice.
+Sweet and sour pork pairs well with simple steamed white rice.
+You can also serve it my Golden Fried Rice, or Coconut Rice.
 The neutral flavor of the rice complements the bold flavors of the dish.
-For a complete meal, serve it alongside a simple stir-fried vegetable dish like bok choy.

 If you’re in the mood to try more takeout style recipes at home, check these out: